Wild Ones (band)

 Wild Ones were an American dream pop band from Portland, Oregon.

 History

 Wild Ones began in 2010 with the release of an EP titled You're A Winner.
 In 2014, they released their first full-length album on Topshelf Records.

 In 2015, Wild Ones released an EP titled Heatwave on Topshelf Records.

+On December 2, 2022, Sulivan made a post that advertised a release of previously unreleased music which include live session and demo songs on bandcamp.